mondradiko/mondradiko.github.io/_drafts/hello-world.md

 We've picked out [WebAssembly](https://webassembly.org/) (Wasm) to be the main scripting environment for Mondradiko.
-This may seem like a strange choice at first, but we have several good reasons:
+This may seem like a strange choice at first, but we have several reasons:

 - Wasm is sandboxed, meaning guaranteed safety
 - Wasm is fast and JIT-compiled